Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 The following kinematics are implemented with the direct method:
 * tbd a list

-# Jacobian - Generalized Inverse method
+# Jacobian - Generalized Inverse

 This method is used if direction calculation is not used: